oliviernam/DevOps-Training-intermediate/cloud-gcp/pipelining.md

 ### Fork Sample Repository

 We are now going to fork the sample Kubernetes service so that we will be able modify the repository and trigger builds.
+If you already forked the repo because of another lab you did before, there's no need to do it again.
+In that case, simply continue with cloning it to your  shell.

 Login to GitHub and fork the Uploaders app:
 <https://github.com/mawinkler/c1-app-sec-uploader>

+### Populate the Cloud Source Repository

 And now clone it from your git: